Our Services

 Thank you for your application!

 The SEC sued Ripple, claiming XRP was an unregistered security.
-A 2023 ruling held that programmatic sales of XRP on exchanges were not securities transactions, delivering the first major judicial pushback against the SEC’s “regulation by enforcement” approach to crypto.
+A 2023 ruling held that programmatic sales of XRP on exchanges were not securities offerings, delivering the first major judicial pushback against the SEC’s “regulation by enforcement” approach to crypto.

 The Times sued OpenAI and Microsoft, alleging that training GPT models on its articles constitutes copyright infringement.
 The highest-profile test of whether large-scale AI training on copyrighted content qualifies as fair use, with existential implications for the generative AI industry.